General Wildlife Questions

 On average, how many Wood Ducks fledge from a nest each year?

 The average clutch is 12.
 About 4–6 of these will survive until adulthood.
 The young usually return to the areas where they fledged to raise their own families.

 Why do you want bats around your property?

-Although elegant to watch as they glide along the water, mute swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the tundra swan and the black duck.
-A non-native, extremely aggressive species, mute swans will drive away tundras as they compete for food and nesting locations.
-The mute swan is also a voracious feeder of our submerged aquatic vegetation (SAV).
+Although elegant to watch as they glide along the water, Mute Swans are indeed harmful to both the Bay and to other waterfowl species native to our region, such as the Tundra Swan and the Black Duck.
+A non-native, extremely aggressive species, mute swans will drive away Tundras as they compete for food and nesting locations.
+The Mute Swan also feeds voraciously on our submerged aquatic vegetation (SAV).
 A cluster of swans can easily devour an entire bed of SAV before moving on to another location.